This policy is effective from 19th January 2020.

 Registering, Forum and Comments

-When you are using the Advice Scotland site, you can make comments on blogs and pages, you can also submit comments to the Forums and you can also register to join the site.
+When you are using the Advice Scotland site, you can make comments on blogs and pages.
 If you make comments you will be asked to provide your name and email address, as comments cannot be anonymous.
 This is to prevent abuse and trolling.
 All comments are held for moderation once submitted.
 We will be able to see your name, and email address, but only your name will be published.

 Information we collect on you